 We spoke about how AI can remove biased language, but why is this important?
 Removing things such as gender choices on application forms and replacing it with an empty box, or adding ‘they/them’ into communications, or letting employees choose their given name, and pronoun are small changes, but can be profound.
 Removing assumptions and giving people the choice and freedom to be who they are at all levels is important.

 5. External communications

 A lot of people, when pushing for diversity and inclusion, will focus on internal communications, which is great, but it’s also important to practice what you preach.
-If you want to drive trans inclusion, include transgender individuals in your marketing, advertising and PR, and celebrate your employees.
+If you want to drive trans employees inclusion, include trans community in your marketing, advertising and PR, and celebrate your employees.
 Authenticity however should always be chosen over tokenism.
 The middle ground is, as usual, the one with the most nuance and difficulty but it is the bridge that connects us and the surest path to inclusion.
 This will solidify the changes you are pushing for, and send a clear, loud message to your customers.
 It will also increase your selling power, since 60% of women say they would buy into a brand that is LGBTQ+ friendly, and 42% of people are more likely to trust a company that appears LGBTQ+ friendly.